A Regional Water Agency Since 1954

 Size: 9 inches in length, including tail

-Habitat: Coastal sage scrub, sandy washes
+Habitat: Alluvial fan sage scrub, sandy washes

 Diet: Seeds, vegetation, insects